Loghman-Moradi/django-blog/README.md

 - **Create and Manage Posts**: Authenticated users can create, edit, and delete posts from their profile page (`/profile/`).
 - **Comment on Posts**: Visitors can leave comments on posts.
 - **Search Posts**: Use the search functionality to find specific posts.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a pull request or report issues.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.